-A new version of Flood Snakes & Ladders, is currently in development, using words, pictures and models from children and young people who were directly affected by flooding.
+The new version of Flood Snakes & Ladders, using words, pictures and models from children and young people who were directly affected by flooding, is now available.

 The first version of Flood Snakes & Ladders was designed as a training tool for front-line workers to provide an insight into the difficulties that families encounter during the long-term recovery process that follows a disaster.
 It was developed by Lancaster University researchers from the Hull Floods Project which explored people’s recovery from the floods of June 2007 in Hull.

 The idea for the game came from the adult participants involved in the research – they joked that recovering from a flood was a bit like a game of snakes and ladders – you think you’re making progress and then you have a massive setback and have to go back to square one!
 Based on this insightful comment, we designed the game to simulate the ‘backwards and forwards’ nature of recovery.